 (c) Tasks.
 The SMMCAC makes recommendations to HHSC and performs other tasks consistent with its purpose.

-(d) Reports.
+(d) Reporting requirements .

-(1) By December 31st of each fiscal year, the SMMCAC must file a written report with the Executive Commissioner that covers the meetings and activities in the immediately preceding fiscal year.
+(1) Report to the Executive Commissioner.
+By December 31st of each year, the SMMCAC files a written report with the Executive Commissioner covering the meetings and activities in the immediately preceding fiscal year.
 The report:

 (A) lists the meeting dates;